christopherobin/mage/lib/modules/ident/engines/ldap/Readme.md

 ## Configuration

-This is the engine configuration:
+This is the engine configuration, please ask your system administrators for the values to use:

 ```yaml
 config: